gianbr/gianbr/README.md

-# Hi there 👋 I'm Gianluca!
+# Hi there 👋 I'm Gian!

-I’m a Fullstack developer from Argentina currently finishing a 800hs coding bootcamp.
-I'm always interested in gaining experience using React, Redux, Node, Express and MongoDB while I apply my knowledge anad learn continuosly.
-I’m looking to expand my portfolio, get my first formal work experience and find solutions to different problems both individually and as a team.
+I am a committed and very dedicated developer, willing to apply my knowledge and continually learn.
+I am enthusiastic about helping and being helpful, and as I have worked as a tutor in a coding school, I participated in constant debates, interested in finding solutions to different problems, both individually and as a team.

+Thank you very much for your time and do not hesitate to contact me!

+## Work experience:

+### May 2021 - December 2022
+- Take attendance in class.
+Correction of mandatory challenges and final pre-deliveries.
+Resolution of queries inside and outside of class.
+After Class Teaching.
+Students progress monitoring.
+All done in HTML, CSS, JavaScript and ReactJs.

+### June 2022 - September 2022
+- I developed new functions for an e-commerce, modularized and improved the code, as well as the performance of the website in general.
+I was also involved in UX and UI development as well as SEO improvement to improve the overall experience of the website.

 ## Skill set: